-Your thyroid gland is butterfly-shaped and is located at the base of your neck, under the Adam’s apple.
-This small gland is part of a system in the body, called the endocrine system, which is responsible for coordinating many of your bodies activities – including managing hormones and regulating metabolism.
+Your thyroid gland is butterfly-shaped and is located at the base of your neck, under your Adam’s apple.
+This gland is part of a body system, called the endocrine system, responsible for coordinating many of your body’s activities – including managing hormones and regulating metabolism.

 Types of thyroid diseases?

-Your body is dependent on hormone and metabolism functions, therefore the overall health and support of the thyroid is important.
-There are four primary conditions that could affect the thyroid gland.
-Most of them are considered genetic and are therefore unavoidable for certain individuals.
-The notable, common denominator with thyroid disorders, is that they are most common in women over the age of 40.
+Your body is dependent on hormone and metabolism functions; therefore, the thyroid’s overall health and support are essential.
+Four primary conditions could affect the thyroid gland, leading to thyroid disease.
+Most of them are considered genetic and are therefore unavoidable for specific individuals.
+The notable, common denominator with thyroid disorders is that they are most common in women over 40.
 Overall, diagnosis and treatment options provided by a physician, typically an endocrinologist, are the key to managing most thyroid diseases.

 The four primary conditions that have been found to affect the thyroid gland are Hashimoto’s thyroiditis, Graves’ disease, goiter, and thyroid nodules.
-The most common thyroid disorders, that may result from one of the four conditions listed, are hyperthyroidism (an overactive thyroid) and hypothyroidism (an underactive thyroid).
+The most common thyroid disorders that may result from one of the four conditions are hyperthyroidism (an overactive thyroid) and hypothyroidism (an underactive thyroid).